inkVerb/verb/docs/inkCert-wildcard.md

    - `--manual-cleanup-hook donjon/inkcert-dns01-cleanup.sh`
    - RSA 2048 (same as `cli-ini` `rsa-key-size`)
 2. Auth hook:
+   - `inkdnsaddacme` writes `_acme-challenge` TXT into `db.*`
    - `nsupdate -k inkcertbot.key` adds `_acme-challenge.domain.tld` TXT on localhost
    - `inkdnsslaveacme` SSH to `ns1` and `ns2` (same Host aliases as `rinkadddomain`) and runs `rndc retransfer domain.tld` so the slaves AXFR immediately
    - poll `dig @ns1` / `@ns2` until the TXT is visible, then exit 0
 3. Certbot tells Letsencrypt to check.
 LE queries the registrar NS (ns1/ns2).
-4. Cleanup hook deletes that TXT value and retransfers slaves again.
+4. Cleanup hook deletes that TXT value from the zone file and via nsupdate, then retransfers slaves again.

 No web server stop is required for DNS-01.